Marcella Alsan

-Marcella Alsan is an infectious disease physician and an applied microeconomist studying health inequality.
-She is currently a Professor of Public Policy at the Harvard Kennedy School and was previously an Associate Professor of Medicine at Stanford University.
+Marcella Alsan is an American physician and economist at Stanford University.
+She is known for her works in the field of health inequality and development economics.
+She is currently a professor of Economics at Stanford University.
+She was previously a professor of Public Policy at the Harvard Kennedy School and an associate professor of medicine at Stanford University.
 She uses randomized evaluations and historical public health natural experiments to study how infectious disease, human capital, and economic outcomes interact.
 She has studied the effects of the Tuskegee Syphills Experiment on health care utilization and mortality among Black men.
 Alsan was awarded a MacArthur Fellowship in 2021.

 Education

-Alsan received a BA in psychology from Harvard University magna cum laude, a master's in international public health from the Harvard School of Public Health, an MD from Loyola University magna cum laude, and a Ph.D. in economics from Harvard University.
+Alsan received a BA in psychology from Harvard University, magna cum laude, a master's in international public health from the Harvard School of Public Health, an MD from Loyola University magna cum laude, and a Ph.D. in economics from Harvard University.
 Alsan also trained with the Global Health Equity Residency in Internal Medicine at the Brigham and Women's Hospital and the Fellowship in Infectious Diseases at Partners with BWH and Massachusetts General Hospital.